noarsoft/kano_js/README.md

 ---

 ### Learn More
-Visit [Noarsoft Privacy Tools](https://noarsoft.github.io/) for more resources and tools to enhance data privacy.
+Visit [Create Data Privacy Tools](https://noarsoft.github.io/) for more resources and tools to enhance data privacy.

 # Code Overview: K-Anonymization